dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 > [!NOTE]
 > Calling hub methods from a client is only supported when using the Azure SignalR Service in *Default* mode.
 For more information, see [Frequently Asked Questions (azure-signalr GitHub repository)](https://github.com/Azure/azure-signalr/blob/dev/docs/faq.md#what-is-the-meaning-of-service-mode-defaultserverlessclassic-how-can-i-choose).

 The `invoke` method returns a JavaScript [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 The `Promise` is resolved with the return value (if any) when the method on the server returns.
 If the method on the server throws an error, the `Promise` is rejected with the error message.
-Use the `then` and `catch` methods on the `Promise` itself to handle these cases (or `await` syntax).
+Use `async` and `await` or the `Promise`'s `then` and `catch` methods to handle these cases.

 The `send` method returns a JavaScript `Promise`.
 The `Promise` is resolved when the message has been sent to the server.
 If there is an error sending the message, the `Promise` is rejected with the error message.
-Use the `then` and `catch` methods on the `Promise` itself to handle these cases (or `await` syntax).
+Use `async` and `await` or the `Promise`'s `then` and `catch` methods to handle these cases.

 > [!NOTE]
 > Using `send` doesn't wait until the server has received the message.
 Consequently, it's not possible to return data or errors from the server.